A-AhkUser/eAutocomplete/README.md

 ```
 ***

 Associate a function with the `replacement` event.
 This would cause the function to be launched automatically whenever the user is about to perform a replacement by long pressing either the `Tab`/`Enter` key (first suggestion's associated replacement string) or the `Shift+Tab`/`Shift+Enter` hotkey (second suggestion's associated replacement string).
-The event fires before the replacement string has been actually sent to the edit control - the return value of the function being actually used as the actual replacement string.
+The event fires before the replacement string has been actually sent to the host control - the return value of the function being actually used as the actual replacement string.
 This can be used to allow dynamic replacements, such as when replacement strings come from a translation API, as an example.

 - The function can optionally accept the following parameters:
 ``replacementText := myReplacementEventMonitor(_suggestionText, _tabIndex)``